 "Oh no dude, toss the drugs!"

 The United States Supreme Court issued a ruling in 2000 that said that randomly stopping cars to search for drugs is not legal.
+But police in the town of Mayfield Heights, a suburb of Cleveland, Ohio, think they’ve got a way around that rule.

 They posted official looking signs along the highway, saying that there was a drug checkpoint ahead, and that drivers might encounter a drug-sniffing police dog.